 Groover, Sr., obtained his B.A. from Morehouse College in Atlanta, GA, his M.Div. and M.S.W. jointly from Union Theological Seminary and Columbia University School of Social Work, and his D.Min. from New York Theological Seminary.
 Groover, Sr., is married to The Reverend Barbara Groover, an Andover Newton Theological School graduate, and they are proud parents to two adult children.

-The Reverend Dr. Jeffrey Haggray, Secretary
+The Reverend Dr. Jeffrey Haggray, Vice Chair

 Executive Director of American Baptist Home Mission Societies (ABHMS) and Chief Executive Officer of Judson Press